sgregnt/sgregnt.github.io/_pages/about.md

 ## Research interest and latest professional experiences

 I'm interested in applying non standard tools form abstract algebra and topolgy to the study of neural networks.
-Two most recent project that I work on now are
+Two most recent project that I work on now are:

 * [Tropical algebra and tropical geometry](https://en.wikipedia.org/wiki/Tropical_geometry) of deep neural network.
    - In our latest work, presented this year at ICML conference in Stockholm, we've establish connections